ICE releases US citizen, 18, wrongfully detained near border

 Galicia was detained for three weeks by the Border Patrol, then transferred to the ICE detention center.

 Galan said she believes Galicia was “absolutely” a victim of racial profiling.
-The others in the vehicle with him were all Latinos.
+The others in the vehicle with him were all Latinos, including his 17-year-old brother Marlon, who was born in Mexico and was in the U.S. illegally.
+Marlon told the Morning News that he agreed to be returned to Mexico.

 “I’m so thankful Francisco is free and he can sleep at home tonight and see his mom,” she said.